Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

-We establish a comparison between the mixing times for nilpotent and Abelian groups.
-Wilson's conjecture in the nilpotent set-up is an immediate consequence of this general comparison result.
-We apply our nilpotent--Abelian comparison theorem to establish cutoff for various examples of non-Abelian groups, including $p$-groups with `small' commutators and Heisenberg groups.
+We establish a comparison between the mixing times for nilpotent and Abelian groups, of which Wilson's conjecture in the nilpotent set-up is an immediate consequence.
+Additionally, we apply our nilpotent--Abelian comparison theorem to establish cutoff for various examples of non-Abelian groups, including $p$-groups with `small' commutator subgroup and Heisenberg groups.